Fourth Surface Wave research group meeting - Vienna, 03.05.2020

 In case you have questions already now, please contact Petr Kolinsky (Petr.Kolinsky (at) univie.ac.at).

 The organizing committee: Helle Pedersen, Thomas Meier, Anne Paul, Andrea Morelli, Petr Kolinsky, Irene Molinari, Götz Bokelmann.

 Third Surface Wave research group meeting - Lyon, 21/22.02.2019

-The Third Surface Wave RG meeting will be held in Lyon on the 21 and 22 February 2019, hosted by Laboratoire de Geologie de Lyon: Terre Planetes Environement - University of Lyon.
+The Third Surface Wave RG meeting was hold in Lyon on the 21 and 22 February 2019, hosted by Laboratoire de Geologie de Lyon: Terre Planetes Environement - University of Lyon.

 Darwin building, Fontannes room, campus de la Doua, 3-9 Rue Raphaël Dubois, 69100 Villeurbanne, France

 The content of the workshop will again be oriented around your activities in relation to AlpArray.
 The goal here is to create scientific contacts between institutes and researchers, with special emphasis on younger colleagues.
 The workshop formula will be based on short contributions, from all the participants, with time for informal discussions.